joaohenggeler/eternal-wanderer/Source/Setup.md

 * `approve.py`: approves snapshot recordings for publishing.
 This operation is optional and may only be done if the publisher script was started with the `require_approval` option set to true.

 * `enqueue.py`: adds a Wayback Machine snapshot to the Eternal Wanderer queue with a given priority.
 This can be used to scout, record, or publish any existing or new snapshots as soon as possible.

+* `compile.py`: compiles multiple snapshot recordings into a single video.
+This can be done for published recordings that haven't been compiled yet, or for any recordings given their database IDs.
+A short transition with a user-defined background color, duration, and sound effect is inserted between each recording.

+* `delete.py`: deletes all video files belonging to unapproved and/or compiled recordings.

 * `browse.py`: opens a URL in a Firefox version equipped with various plugins and extensions.
 Avoid using this version to browse live websites.